grafana/grafana/docs/sources/manage-users/org-admin/_index.md

 An _organization_ is a group of users on a Grafana server.
 Each user can belong to more than one organization.
 Every member of the organization has a _role_ in that organization that grants them a certain level of permissions.
 For more information, refer to [Organization roles]({{< relref "../../permissions/organization_roles.md" >}}).

 Organization Admins, also called Org Admins, can manage users in their organization.
-Some of their tasks overlap with the Server Admin tasks.
-[LINK TO SERVER ADMIN TASKS]
+Some of their tasks overlap with the [Server Admin tasks]({{< relref "../server-admin/_index.md" >}}).

 > **Note:** You must have Admin permissions in an organization in order to perform the tasks described in this page.